BA372 — Architecture

 - Needed when:

-- Extensions and new capabilities are needed, yet do not 'fit' the existing architecture (Recall Dally's 'fit!').
+- Needed extensions and new capabilities do not 'fit' the existing architecture (Recall Dally's 'fit!').

 - Working in the old architecture implies building up additional technical debt: